yeshavlamor/personal-website/src/content/writings/attention-is-all-you-need.md

 *Transduction models*: Takes one form of sequential data and transforms it to another sequence.
 Kind of like a translator/convertor.
 > Example: "Hello, how are you?"
 (English) -> "Hola, ¿cómo estás?"
 (Spanish)

 **RNNs** read one word at a time, keeping memory of what came before.
 Like reading a book one word at a time, trying to remember every single detail from the beginning.
 By the time you hit page 200, remembering exactly what was on page 1 is… hard.
-This is coined the [**Vanishing Gradient Problem**](https://www.geeksforgeeks.org/deep-learning/vanishing-and-exploding-gradients-problems-in-deep-learning/), long-range dependencies get fuzzy.
+This is coined the [Vanishing Gradient Problem](https://www.geeksforgeeks.org/deep-learning/vanishing-and-exploding-gradients-problems-in-deep-learning/), long-range dependencies get fuzzy.

 **CNNs** were better at spotting local features, like edges in an image, but they still looked at things in "windows."
 Like examining a giant painting through a small cut-out frame: you see details, but it's hard to appreciate the whole masterpiece at once.

-Both had another big drawback: they processed information **sequentially**, step by step.
-That kills parallelisation, making training these models a slow, painstaking process.
+Both had another big drawback in that they processed information **sequentially**, making training these models a slow, painstaking process.

 ## The Saving Grace: Transformers